CREAM (Centre for Research and Education in Arts and Media), University of Westminster: Future Ecologies of Clay

 Future Ecologies of Clay addresses the challenges of UK museums in collecting ephemeral, live, performative, site-specific and participatory works in clay.
 The project seeks to ensure that artworks in the ‘expanded field of clay’ can be identified, explored and analysed in the future.

-Future Ecologies of Clay is a three-year AHRC-funded collaborative project between the V&A and the Ceramics Research Centre at the University of Westminster.
+Future Ecologies of Clay is a three-year AHRC-funded collaborative project between the V&A and the Ceramics Research Centre-UK at the University of Westminster.
 Bringing together artistic, academic and curatorial expertise from the two teams, the project will examine the significant gap between what is being made and exhibited by contemporary artists working with clay, and what is represented in museum collections.
 It will address the challenge of collecting artworks in the expanded field of clay and the ability of UK museums to make them accessible and visible to future audiences.

 The aim of this research is to ensure recent and historical examples of ephemeral, live, performative, site-specific and participatory works in clay can be identified, explored and analysed in the future.
 It will identify challenges and gaps in existing collecting strategies and taxonomies in museums and suggest how artists and curators can increase the representation of contemporary clay artworks that are not tangible, permanent objects.
 We aim to open up a new area of discourse in the field of museology concerning the collecting and archiving of the expanded field of clay practices.